 Normally, we collect personal information directly from the person to whom the information relates although due to the nature of our business we may also require you to provide us with information about other people relevant to your case.

-Information that we may collect could include contact details, financial information, employment arrangements, bank details, details of children and so forth.
+Information that we may collect could include contact details, proof of identification, financial information, employment arrangements, bank details, details of children and so forth.
 Such information is collected via telephone conversations, face-to-face meetings and interviews, and forms.

 Personal information is held in both electronic and hard copy formats by Best Wilson Buckley Family Law, with all reasonable measures taken to ensure security and confidentiality.
 Any information stored off-site is held in a secure, locked facility with select access for Best Wilson Buckley Family Law staff.
-Electronic information is stored using an on-site server, with all reasonable measures for electronic security in place and reviewed from time to time.
+Electronic information is stored using an off-site server located in Australia and managed by the firm’s IT provider, with all reasonable measures for electronic security in place and reviewed from time to time.

 As family lawyers we understand that the information we collect from you may be sensitive and highly confidential.
 When we receive personal information, either directly or from a third party, it will only be used as reasonably necessary for the purposes of establishing, exercising or defending a legal or equitable claim as per the APP Permitted General Situations.